-List of most common Mojave issues
+List of most common Mojave problems

 - macOS Mojave installation fails

-- Can’t install Mojave on external drive
+- Can’t install Mojave on an external drive

 - iCloud not syncing